vulcan-forge/jetson-orin-gpio-patch/README.md

 ```

 ## Test examples
 You will need to reboot for the changes to take effect.
-There are sample programs taken from the Jetson.GPIO library, which use Pin 7 as an output and Pin 15 as in input.
+There are sample programs taken from the Jetson.GPIO library in the examples directory, which use Pin 7 as an output and Pin 15 as in input.

 The example test script should product 3.3V on pin 7.
 To install the Jetson.GPIO library:
 ```bash